Iron (golf): Muscle back

 A muscle back is the more traditional design and consists of a solid metal head, typically made of forged iron.
 The design of the club typically distributes the metal more evenly around the clubhead (though most designs still place more weight along the sole of the club), which makes the center of mass of the club higher and the moment of inertia (the clubhead's resistance to rotation) lower as compared to newer cavity-backed designs.
 As such, these clubs are said to have a smaller "sweet spot", requiring greater skill and a more consistent swing to make accurate, straight shots.
-Novice golfers with less consistent swing fundamentals can easily mis-hit these clubs, causing shots to launch or curve off of the intended line of play (such as "pushing", "pulling", "slicing" or "hooking").
+Novice golfers with less consistent swing fundamentals can easily mishit these clubs, causing shots to launch or curve off of the intended line of play (such as "pushing", "pulling", "slicing" or "hooking").

+A "muscle back" is also commonly referred to as "blade".
+The name "blade" can give golfers a better understanding of what type of club face they are hitting with.
+As mentioned with the "muscle back", these irons have rather smaller club faces and smaller sweet spots than cavity back irons.
+Most people understand a "blade" to be a very flat section of a device, which is why these smaller and "flatter" irons are referred to as "blades".

 Cavity back

-Cavity back, or perimeter weighted, irons are usually made by investment casting, which creates a harder metal allowing thinner surfaces while retaining durability, and also allows for more precise placement of metal than forging techniques.
+Cavity back, or perimeter weighted, irons are usually made by investment casting, which creates a harder metal allowing thinner surfaces while retaining durability and also allows for more precise placement of metal than forging techniques.
 Cavity backs are so called because of the cavity created in the rear of the clubhead due to the removal of metal from the center of the clubhead's back, which is then redistributed, most of it very low and towards the toe and heel of the clubhead.
 This has the general effect of lowering the clubhead's center of mass, placing it underneath that of the ball allowing for a higher launch angle for a given loft.
 The perimeter weighting also increases the moment of inertia, making the clubhead more resistant to twisting on impact with the ball.
-The end result is a clubhead with a larger "sweet spot" that is more forgiving of slight mis-hits.
+The result is a clubhead with a larger "sweet spot" that is more forgiving of slight mishits.